Trading Standards Service

 What we can do

-We have a wide range of options available to us in terms of intervention, from writing to a business to advise them of their legal obligations, issuing Cautions and seeking injunctions to full prosecution.
+We have a wide range of options available to us in terms of intervention, from writing to a business to advise them of their legal obligations, issuing Cautions and seeking injunctions to prosecution.
 We have a duty to ensure in every case that the action taken is proportionate to the matter we are tackling.
 When we investigate a matter we must be sure that there is enough evidence to use in court and that the investigation would be in the public interest.

 We can provide advice to businesses, helping them to comply with the law, and also carry out inspections to ensure wider legal compliance.
 We use risk rating and intelligence to determine which businesses we inspect.